waterlinked/waterlinked.github.io/docs/dvl/integration-dvl-ugps.md

 ### What the BlueOS Water Linked DVL extension does

 * Below figure illustrates which events trigger which function calls and which mavlink messages.
-Details can be seen by looking at the sourcecode in the [GitHub repository](https://github.com/bluerobotics/BlueOS-Water-Linked-DVL).
+Details can be seen by looking at the source code in the [GitHub repository](https://github.com/bluerobotics/BlueOS-Water-Linked-DVL).

 ![bluerov2_blueos_dvl_extension_messages](../img/bluerov2_blueos_dvl_extension_messages.png)

 * When the user sets the vehicle location on the extension map the first time, the origin of the autopilot global position estimate is set (SET_GPS_GLOBAL_ORIGIN).
 When the latter is already set, the position estimate is updated with GLOBAL_VISION_POSITION_ESTIMATE.

 * The main input from the DVL to the autopilot is the mavlink message VISION_POSITION_DELTA.
 It contains the change of position and attitude since the last message in body frame of the ROV together with the time interval since the last measurement.
 This corresponds directly to velocities and angular rates.
-The figure of merrit (FOM) provided by the DVL is scaled to a confidence value in percent.
+The figure of merit (FOM) provided by the DVL is scaled to a confidence value in percent.

 * The DVL-internal dead-reckoning exposed through the position_local-TCP-packet is currently not used on a BlueROV.
 A function in the extension is implemented but it is disabled.
 So GLOBAL_VISION_POSITION_ESTIMATE messages are sent based on DVL-measurements.